- Oops!Something went wrong.Please try again later.

 “I’d never worn anything like that in my life,” Newton-John tells Yahoo Entertainment.
 “I kind of was the girl next door, and I dressed pretty conservatively, so this was a big switch for me.
 But it really helped me because — I’ve heard actors say this before, [and] I’m not a trained actor, so I wasn’t aware of it — but really getting into a costume and changing your hair and makeup gives you a whole new image about yourself, and it put me into character much more easily. ”

 More than 40 years after the movie’s 1978 release, Newton-John is auctioning off the leather pants and jacket she wore in that famous scene and more than 500 other costumes, accessories and other personal items owned by the star are being sold Nov.
 2 by Julien’s Auctions.
-A portion of the proceeds will benefit her own Olivia Newton-John Cancer Wellness and Research Centre in the place where she spent most of her childhood, Australia.
+A portion of the proceeds from the entire auction (and the entire amount generated from the sale of the leather jacket and pants) will benefit her own Olivia Newton-John Cancer Wellness and Research Centre in the place where she spent most of her childhood, Australia.

 “I’m fond of all of them, because they all have memories and, you know, incredible moments associated with them,” Newton-John says of her belongings being sold.
 “But I have learned, with, you know, going through things in my life, that things are things and that’s not what’s important, but the memories are.
 So I feel very happy that, you know, these are things, and I’m not gonna take them with me, so better that somebody else enjoys them now.”